KetchPartners/sapcommercialprojects/sprint2.md

 ---
 layout: default
-Comments: true
-# Other Options
 title: Scrum Sprint 2 Customer Opportunity to CPQ Quotation
+comments: true
+# other options
 ---

 # Sprint 2 Customer Project Opportunity to CPM Project Estimte with Workflow from CRM to CPM to CPQ